microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ![The dialog informing about the developer environment creation.](https://raw.githubusercontent.com/microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/refs/heads/main/img/mcs-creating-environment-01.png)

 - If this is the very first time you run Copilot Studio and if you don't have a license, you will see the following screen through which you will be able to start a trial period.
+Keep the location as **United States** and select **Get Started**.

 ![The web page to start a trial period for Copilot Studio.
 You need to provide your country, to choose whether you want to receive messages from Microsoft about offerts, and to select to start the free trial period.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-00/mcs-trial-01.png)